 WOU monitors its internal environment with the support of its increasingly mature Institutional Research function.
 Regular reports are available to the university community and the public on our Institutional Research (IR) website.
 Resources include enrollment reports, which are used to model future enrollment projections; retention and graduation reports; course success reports (i.e., DFW rates); and course modality surveys and reports.
-Some reports-especially those that drill down to program-level data-are password protected.
-In Appendix G, however, we have included a PDF of the webpage which lists the types of reports that are regularly generated.
 WOU employees can also request additional reports from IR, which is producing more than 30 ad-hoc reports per month.
-As detailed in Standard 1.D.3, student achievement data is disaggregated so that we can identify areas for additional investigation and support.
+As detailed in Standard 1D3, student achievement data is disaggregated so that we can identify areas for additional investigation and support.

-Institutional Research's data has been central to the following:
+Data has been central to the following:

-- Program curtailment work (see Appendix A of the Final Report), helping us to identify programs that were underperforming; - The development of Destination Western, supporting higher retention rates; - Curricular review and revision, identifying graduation rates and excess credits at graduation as issues to be addressed; - Program- and course-level work to address bottlenecks, including courses with high DFW rates; - Determining when to approve requests for new or replacement tenure track lines; and - Determining instructional FTE to build into program- and college-level budgets.
+- Program curtailment work (Final Report, see Appendix A), helping us to identify programs that were underperforming; - The development of Destination Western, supporting higher retention rates; - Curricular review and revision, identifying graduation rates and excess credits at graduation as issues to be addressed; - Program- and course-level work to address bottlenecks, including courses with high DFW rates; - Determining when to approve requests for new or replacement tenure track lines; and - Determining instructional FTE to build into program- and college-level budgets.